Fabric Initialization and Switch Discovery

 (Optional) To refresh the topology diagram, click the icon in the upper right corner of the Work pane.

 The ACI-mode switch software includes a comprehensive leaf and spine switch discovery validation program.
-The validation program is launched with a switch CLI command when a switch is stuck in the discovery mode.
+If your switch is stuck in discovery mode, use the switch CLI command to launch the leaf and spine switch discovery validation program.

 The validation program performs the following tests: